aws-samples/aws-nitro-enclaves-workshop/workshop/content/getting-started/self-paced/cloud9.en.md

 ---

 {{% notice note %}}
-Follow the steps below while logged in to you account with the user your created in the previous [Create an AWS account](account.html) section.
+Follow the steps below while logged in to your account with the user you created in the previous [Create an AWS account](account.html) section.
 {{% /notice %}}
 {{% notice warning %}}
-If you skipped creation of a new account and use existing account, make sure it has default vpc.
-If it is missing you can follow next steps to [Create a Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#create-default-vpc).
+If you skipped creating a new account and using an existing account, make sure it has default VPC.
+If it is missing, you can follow next steps to [Create a Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#create-default-vpc).
 {{% /notice %}}

 1. Download the AWS CloudFormation template from this workshop's GitHub repo.